Toward exponentially-convergent simulations of extreme-mass-ratio inspirals: A time-domain solver for the scalar Teukolsky equation with singular source terms: Evolution equations

 \subsection{System hyperbolicity}

 We now consider the system's hyperbolicity, which has important consequences for the numerics and is directly used in the construction of the numerical flux.
-As shown in App.~\ref{app:full_system}, the system~\eqref{eq:matrix_vector_system} is (positive semi-definite) symmetric hyperbolic.
-If we had instead used $\pi_{\ell m}=-\partial_{\tau} \psi_{\ell m}$ and $\phi_{\ell m}=\partial_{\rho} \psi_{\ell m}$ as our first-order reduction variables, the resulting system~\eqref{eq:teuk0-1p1-layers-first_alt} is not symmetric hyperbolic even when $a=0$.
+As shown in App.~\ref{app:full_system}, the system~\eqref{eq:matrix_vector_system} is (positive semi-definite) symmetric hyperbolic and well-posed.
+If we had instead used $\pi_{\ell m}=-\partial_{\tau} \psi_{\ell m}$ and $\phi_{\ell m}=\partial_{\rho} \psi_{\ell m}$ as our first-order reduction variables, the resulting system~\eqref{eq:teuk0-1p1-layers-first_alt} is not symmetric hyperbolic (although it is strongly hyperbolic) even when $a=0$.
 In principle, this isn't necessarily an issue, but we have found through extensive experimentation that our numerical scheme when applied to this alternative system shows a catastrophic loss of accuracy near $\rho = s$ (cf. Fig.~\ref{fig:convergence_at_scri} and Table~\ref{tab:fluxes_a0_vertical}).
-This alternative system and its hyperbolicity are discussed in App.~\ref{app:alternative_system}.
+The observed non-convergent behavior may be due to the fact that the problem's boundary matrix~\footnote{In one spatial dimension, the right boundary matrix is simply $P = A(\rho = s)$.
+See Sec.~5 of Ref.~\cite{sarbach2012continuum}.}, is not invertible.
+This alternative system and these issues are discussed in App.~\ref{app:alternative_system}.

 To study the system's wave structure, we consider the principle part of Eq.~\eqref{eq:matrix_vector_system2},

 and diagonalize the matrix $A$

 Let us assume $U$ is of length $L$, then $T$ is an $L$-by-$L$ matrix whose $i^{\rm th}$ column is the right eigenvector of $A$ corresponding to the eigenvalue $\lambda_i(\rho)$.
 The eigenvalues are real and correspond to the entries of the diagonal matrix $\Lambda = \mathrm{diag}(\lambda_1, \lambda_2, \dots, \lambda_L)$.
 Furthermore, the eigenvalues satisfy $-1 \leq \lambda_i \leq 1$.
 Noting that $L$ is always even, half of the eigenvalues are $1$ and half of the eigenvalues are non-positive at $\rho < s$ and become exactly $0$ at $\rho=s$.